IlIllII/SimPylSweeper/README.md

 # SimPylSweeper
 **Minesweeper in Python with PySimpleGUI.**

-To play the game, run `main.py` in the approprite directory.
+To play the game, run `main.py` in the appropriate directory.

 ```console
 python main.py